Kim Chae-yeon (singer): 2022–present: Debut with tripleS

 On June 16, 2022, it was reported that Kim would be re-debuting as a member of TripleS.
 On June 22, Kim was introduced as the fourth member of the group.
 In July 2022, Kim sung the original soundtrack for the animation series Armored Saurus Season 2.
 On September 16, 2022, TripleS announced they would be debuting their first two sub-units, with the members being voted by fans.
 On September 22, Kim became the third member announced as a member of the sub-unit Krystal Eyes.

 On February 13, 2023, Kim alongside other first ten revealed members of TripleS, released the group' debut EP, Assemble, with the title track "Rising".
 Following with the debut of +(KR)ystal Eyes on May 4, 2023, with their mini album, 'Aesthetic'.
 On April 19, Kim threw a ceremonial first pitch at a Samsung Lions and Kiwoom Heroes baseball game.
 On April 20, TripleS announced their third and fourth sub-units, Kim was announced as the second member of Evolution on April 23.
 EVOLution debuted with their EP '<⟡> (MUJUK)' on October 11.
 On November 24, Kim was chosen as a member of the new ballad sub-unit, Aria.
 The sub-unit released their debut single album on January 15, 2024.

 On May 8, 2024, Kim, alongside TripleS, released the group's first comeback, Assemble24.
 On August 27, she was revealed as a member of Hatchi, TripleS' subunit focusing on Japanese promotions.
 Subsequently, Kim, together with Hatchi, released the single album Untitled.

 On May 12, 2025, Kim, alongside TripleS, released the group's second comeback, Assemble25.
-On 8 September, she was revealed as a member of Sun.
+On September 8, she was revealed as a member of Sun.

+On September 10, 2026, Kim launched her personal YouTube channel 13 Year Rookie Kim Chae-yeon.